casmacdo/mapbox_toggle_map/README.md

-# Maplibre GeoJSON toggle map
+# MapLibre GeoJSON toggle map

 ### This repository stores code that produces a map that renders GeoJSON data and allows users to subset data.
 Here is a live version of the map: <https://casmacdo.github.io/maplibre_toggle_map/>